Kirmser Undergraduate Research Awards

 - Individual freshman category: Students enrolled at K-State as a freshman (according to credit hours) at some point during the application period.

-- Individual non-freshman category: students enrolled at K-State as an undergraduate student at some point during the application period.
+- Individual nonfreshman category: Students enrolled at K-State as an undergraduate student (but not a freshman) at some point during the application period.

 - Group category: All group members enrolled at K-State as undergraduates at some point during the application period.

 All submissions must include an essay, sources list, project files and completed faculty support form.
 Applications are evaluated based on the use of library resources.

-The reflective essay (max.
-1000 words) should describe the library research performed.
-It should include an explanation of the decisions made for where to search, how to search, and the selection of sources used.
+The reflective essay (maximum 1,000 words) should describe the library research performed.
+It should include an explanation of the decisions made for where to search, how to search and the selection of sources used.
 The essay will evaluate critical thinking skills and evidence of understanding of the research processes.

 Applicants should not rely solely on textbooks or readings selected by an instructor or research mentor.
 Applicants may use such sources in the project but should also include materials discovered independently through their own library research.
 Applicants may use materials accessed through any library — not just K-State Libraries.